-A small foundry in the Black Country, the ore and coal mining district of the West Midlands, manufactures the bodies of these lights.
-For the bronze or aluminium bodies, they use the lost mould sand casting process.
-Davey Lighting in the Cotswolds assembles the luminaires with the distinctive design.
-In the past, you found luminaires of this type on the decks of ships.
-It was this function that gave them their streamlined shape, as neither rope nor rigging would catch on them.
-The robust character of the housings stemmed from the necessities of the maritime environment – deck luminaires had to withstand even the worst weather at sea and potential hits from flying parts.
-Away from their former purpose, deck lights today mostly illuminate front doors or walkways.
-The light output of the replaceable LED lamps inside is rather discreet (350 lumens); however, they make their mark.
+Using the lost mold sand casting process, a small foundry in the Black Country, the ore and coal region of the West Midlands, produces the bronze or aluminum bodies, and the lights are assembled at Davey Lighting in the Cotswolds.
+Luminaires of this type were originally used to light the decks of ships.
+It is to this function that they owe their streamlined shape, as neither rope nor rigging were allowed to catch on them.
+The housings are as robust as was indispensable in the maritime environment - the deck lights had to withstand even the heaviest weather and hitting parts at sea.
+Away from their former purpose, the deck lights today mostly illuminate front doors or walkways.

 Article Number 66093

 Body made from cast bronze, sandblasted or dark patinated, weight 1.5 kg.
 Body made from cast aluminium, sandblasted, weight 530 g.

 They originally lit up the decks of ships: made in a forgotten form of sand casting in a small foundry in the Black Country, the ore and coal district of the West Midlands, the main body is made from bronze or aluminium, the assembly of the lights is performed at Davey Lighting in the Cotswolds.